ssvision/minimalRL/README.md

 # minimalRL-pytorch

+This is a fork of seungeunrho/minimalRL.
+The master brach contains original code.
+All of the changes/additions made by me are available on the main branch.

 Implementations of basic RL algorithms with minimal lines of codes!
 (PyTorch based)

 * Each algorithm is complete within a single file.